surjsingh/gmpk/terraform/README.md

     1. key_name : <aws_key_name >
     2. region   : <aws_region>
     3. availability_zones : < 3 availability_zones>
-- For validating terraform files: `terraform validate -check-variables=true`
+- For validating terraform files: `terraform validate`
 - For running the terraform plan:   `./tfplan.sh`
 - For applying the plan         :   `./tfapply.sh`
 - NOTE: For destroying the environment run `./tfplan -destroy` to look at your destroy plan and then execute 'terraform destroy`